-Important note: ALL Students must complete assignments related to the four major domains of guidance, fifteen hours of community service a year, and portfolio requirements in order to earn a quarter credit in guidance.
+Important note: ALL Students must complete assignments related to the four major domains of guidance, fifteen hours of community service a year, and portfolio requirements in order to earn a half credit in guidance.
+Guidance is graded using the same scale as academic classes.